Walter Blanks – Columbus, Ohio

 Michael Phillips is the Senior Pastor of Kingdom Life Church (KLC), a non-denominational congregation in Baltimore, Maryland.
 Under Phillips’ stewardship, Kingdom Life has grown into a thriving faith community brimming with passion for social justice.
 Dedicated to revitalizing urban decay in West Baltimore and beyond, KLC touches lives through more than 50 outreach ministries.
 From stocking food pantries to mentoring small business owners, their mission is simply this: Helping People to Live a Better Life!

 Leading by example, Phillips has become a champion for education reform.
 He currently serves on the Maryland State Board of Education and the board of Green Street Academy.
 He is the chair and co-founder of Faith Leaders for Excellent Schools and the board chair of the nationwide education advocacy organization, 50CAN.
 Phillips is driving a national dialogue on education reform because quality education is a moral obligation that our country cannot afford to ignore.

 Kathleen Quirk – New York, New York

-Kathleen was awarded a Forté Fellow Scholarship as she completed her MBA at Duke’s Fuqua School of Business, was a Coro Fellow in Public Affairs in New York City, a member of the Jesuit Volunteer Corps, and holds a Bachelor of Arts in English from the College of the Holy Cross.
-She remains an active alumni of the Coro Leadership Center and she is a founding board member Ascend Learning and network of charter schools in Brooklyn.
+Kathleen was awarded a Forté Fellow Scholarship as she completed her MBA at Duke’s Fuqua School of Business, was a Coro Fellow in Public Affairs in New York City, a member of the Jesuit Volunteer Corps and holds a Bachelor of Arts in English from the College of the Holy Cross.
+She remains an active alumnus of the Coro Leadership Center and she is a founding board member of Ascend Learning and network of charter schools in Brooklyn.

 Luke Ragland – Denver, Colorado